jhavl/swift/README.md

 ### From GitHub

-To install the bleeding-edge version from GitHub
+To install the latest version from GitHub

 ```shell script
 git clone https://github.com/jhavl/swift.git